mannrobo-training/intro-to-git/README.md

-# Benchmark 1: Introduction to Git and GitHub
+# Project 1: Introduction to Git and GitHub

-## Objectives
+## Driving Questions

-By the end of this project, you will have learned:
+By the end of this project, you should be able to answer the following:

 * How to set up a sane working environment for Git
   * Where can I download a copy of the Git software?